josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 Thanks to how CSS treats pseudo elements, that icon is fully clickable as part of the link, to navigate directly to the heading in question.

-You could _also_ add some JavaScript to handle automatically copying the link to the clipboard (potentially using the Svelte `onMount` function), but I'll leave that detail up to you.
+You could _also_ add some JavaScript to handle automatically copying the link to the clipboard (probably with some JavaScript inside a Svelte component's `onMount` function), but I'll leave that detail up to you.
 For now, our links are at least present and working, even if they're not quite ideal yet.

 ### Handling page head meta tags